Linear Non-Gaussian Component Analysis via Maximum Likelihood: Introduction

 \section{Introduction}

-The basic independent component analysis (ICA) model is $\bX = \bM \bS$ where $\bX$ is an observed vector, $\bS$ is a latent vector of independent random variables, and $\bM$ is a square matrix called the mixing matrix.
-It is assumed that we have a sample $\bx_1,\ldots,\bx_V$ with corresponding latent $\bs_1,\ldots,\bs_V$.
-The goal is to estimate $\bM$ and to recover $\bs_1,\ldots,\bs_V$.
-Except for \cite{mattesontsay2012} and \cite{stogbauer2004least}, ICA methodology does not directly attempt to find components that are independent but rather components that are as non-Gaussian as possible.
+The classic independent component analysis (ICA) model is $\bX = \bM \bS$ where $\bX$ is an observed vector, $\bS$ is a latent vector of independent random variables, and $\bM$ is a square matrix called the mixing matrix.
+It is assumed that we have a sample $\{\bx_i\}$, $i=1,\dots,n$, with corresponding latent $\{\bs_i\}$.
+The goal is to estimate $\bM$ and $\{\bs_i\}$.
+Popular ICA methodology does not directly attempt to find components that are independent but rather components that are as non-Gaussian as possible by maximizing an approximation of negentropy \citep{hyvarinen2000independent}.
 The principle here is that any sum of ICs will be closer to Gaussian distributed than the ICs themselves.
-Thus, the $\bs_v$ are correctly recovered if they maximize some measure of non-Gaussianity.
+Thus, $\{\bs_i\}$ are correctly recovered if they maximize some measure of non-Gaussianity.
+Moment or cumulant-based methods \citep{cardoso1993blind,virta2015joint}, kernel methods \citep{bach2003kernel}, maximum likelihood methods \citep{chen2006efficient,samworth2012independent}, and methods that directly minimize a measure of dependence \citep{stogbauer2004least,mattesontsay2012} have also been developed.

-Transformations that maximize non-Gaussianity play a prominent role in many applications including separating audio recordings in signal processing \citep{bell1995information}, denoising in image processing \citep{hyvarinen1999image}, face recognition in computer learning \citep{bartlett2002face}, artifact removal in electrophysiology data \citep{delorme2007enhanced}, and estimating brain networks in cognitive neuroscience \citep{beckmann2012modelling}.
-We propose a novel approach for modeling non-Gaussian signals and Gaussian noise that we call Likelihood Component Analysis (LCA).
-Consider a sample $(\bx_v,\bs_v,\bn_v), v=1,\ldots,V$, from the LCA model: